 The NISS Distinguished Service Awards were established by the Board of Trustees in 2005 to recognize individuals who have given extraordinary service that significantly advances NISS and its mission.
 Each year, one or more recipients are chosen by a committee composed of the Vice-Chair of the Board, the chair of the Awards Committee of the Board and the Director.
-Each receives a memento and has his or her name added to a plaque in the NISS building.
+Each receives a memento and has his or her name added to a plaque in the NISS office.

 Citations for the 2017 Winners